mchagneux/computo_paper/paper.md

 +++

 ## Experiments
 We denote by $S_1$, $S_2$ and $S_3$ the three river sections of the evaluation material and split the associated footage into independent segments of 30 seconds.
+We further divide this material into two distinct validation (6min30) and test (7min) splits.

 To demonstrate the benefits of our work, we select two multi-object trackers and build competing counting systems from them.
-Our first choice is SORT {cite}`Bewley2016`, which relies on Kalman filtering with velocity updated using the latest past estimates of object positions.Similar to our system, it only relies on image supervision for training, and though DeepSORT {cite}`Wojke2018` is a more recent alternative with better performance, the associated deep appearance network cannot be used without additional video annotations.
+Our first choice is SORT {cite}`Bewley2016`, which relies on Kalman filtering with velocity updated using the latest past estimates of object positions.
+Similar to our system, it only relies on image supervision for training, and though DeepSORT {cite}`Wojke2018` is a more recent alternative with better performance, the associated deep appearance network cannot be used without additional video annotations.
 FairMOT {cite}`Zhanga`, a more recent alternative, is similarly intended for use with video supervision but allows self-supervised training using only an image dataset.
 Built as a new baseline for MOT, it combines linear constant-velocity Kalman filtering with visual features computed by an additional network branch and extracted at the position of the estimated object centers, as introduced in CenterTrack {cite}`zhou2020`.
 We choose FairMOT to compare our method to a solution based on deep visual feature extraction.

 Similar to our work, FairMOT uses CenterNet for the detection part and the latter is therefore trained as in [](detector-training).
 We train it using hyperparameters from the original paper.
-The detection outputs are then shared between all counting methods, allowing fair comparison of counting performance with a given object detector.
+The detection outputs are then shared between all counting methods, allowing fair comparison of counting performance given a fixed object detector.
 We run all experiments at 12fps, an intermediate framerate to capture all objects while reducing the computational burden.
-Note that both SORT and FairMOT use custom postprocessing methods to filter out implausible tracks, and we leave these mechanisms untouched.

 +++